KivalEvan/BeatSaber-MapCheck/README.md

 ## Planned

 -  Pre-render page for higher performance
 -  Rewrite swing detection
 -  Save tool parameters
 -  Tool presets
 -  Localization

 ## Note

 Since this is my first ever (web) project, I'm open to feedback to further improve skill and develop better stuff in the future.
-If you have any suggestion or feedback, let me know on Discord@Kival Evan#5480
+If you have any suggestion or feedback, let me know on Discord@kivalevan

 ## Credits

 -  Uninstaller and Qwasyx (improving it) for note swing detection algorithm
 -  Top_Cat for math guidance
 -  BSMG Team for CORS proxy service
 -  Others for helpful feedback & indirect contribution